-The tip of a stretch needle is more rounded than a jersey needle.
+The stretch sewing machine needle is more rounded tip than a jersey needle.
 The shank creates a neat stitch pattern on elastic, which makes it a good needle for stretchy fabrics.
-For fleece and faux fur, use a 90/14 needle.
+For fleece and faux fur, use a 90/14 or an 80/12 needle.

 — SewingDotCom (@Sewingdotcom) January 12, 2017

 The tip of a ballpoint needle is slightly rounded compared to a universal needle.
-It allows sliding between the fibers rather than piercing them, which reduces runs in the fabric.
-If you want to avoid skipped stitches, a ballpoint is much recommended, especially if you’re using micro-fleece.
+It allows sliding between the fibers rather than piercing them.
+This helps reduce runs in the fabric.
+If you want to avoid skipped stitches, a ballpoint is needle is best, especially if you’re using micro-fleece.
 You can also use the 90/14 or 80/12 needle.

 Sewing with fleece is fun and easy.
 If you want to sew a project using fleece, watch this video from Melly sews on how to sew a fleece poncho with a cowl neck:

 Choosing and using the right kind of sewing needle for fleece is important.
 We all know that fabrics have different weights and thickness, so you need to classify your sewing machine needles the same way, too.
 Sewing fleece blankets or even fleece coats and scarves this coming winter will surely be fun, so make sure you got the needles you need to ensure your project goes smooth sailing!

 Which of these three sewing machine needles do you often use for fleece?
 Let us know by leaving your comment below!